redvers/odbc-tutorial/docs/simple/custom-types-json.md

 We need to include the `ponylang/json` dependency, ensure that the class uses the `SQLType` trait, and create the boilerplate code.

-Unfortutely, since Json can be any arbitrary size, we will need our end-user to declare the size of the buffer they wish to use.
+Unfortunately, since Json can be any arbitrary size, we will need our end-user to declare the size of the buffer they wish to use.

 Here's what we start with: